morgangallant/cloudflaredd/README.md

     };
 ```

+If it would benefit people, I'd gladly improve on the configuration aspect of cloudflaredd.
+Perhaps a .toml file or .yml file to describe the configuration, rather than having to compile it in.
+Let me know!

 ## Support / Future Features

 As always, feel free to submit issues / pull requests to better the codebase.
 This is a small project that I needed to do for my tower, since my apartment doesn't have a static ip address.
 If you want to get in contact, send me an [email](mailto:morgan@morgangallant.com)!